 Most ALMA projects have images available from the ASA, and these are generally ready for scientific analysis.
 However, these images may not necessarily be optimal for all scientific applications.
-The data may need to be re-imaged to meet the needs for various scientific applications, such as, for example, using a different spectral smoothing.
+The data may need to be re-imaged to meet the needs for various scientific applications, such as, for example, using a different spectral smoothing or weighting parameters when imaging the data (as discussed in Chapter 8).
 For early ALMA cycles, re-calibration may be necessary to update the Solar System Object calibration model (see Section 7.3).
 In the rare case where significant problems are found with the dataset after data delivery, the data set may need to pass through QA3 (see Section 13.8).